-For information on Counterparty Credit Risk and Credit Derivatives, refer to Note 3 - Derivatives and Note 14 Fair Value Measurements in the September 30, 2021 Form 10-Q and Note 20 Fair Value Measurements in the December 31, 2020 Form 10-K.
+For information on Counterparty Credit Risk and Credit Derivatives, refer to Note 3 - Derivatives and Note 20 Fair Value Measurements in the December 31, 2021 Form 10-K.

-For information on collateral held, refer to Schedule HC-L "Derivatives and Off-Balance Sheet Items" in Bank of America's September 30, 2021 Consolidated Financial Statements for Bank Holding Companies - FR Y-9C.
+For information on collateral held, refer to Schedule HC-L "Derivatives and Off-Balance Sheet Items" in Bank of America's December 31, 2021 Consolidated Financial Statements for Bank Holding Companies - FR Y-9C.